JohnEstebanAP/Softka-Taller2-de-disenio-y-programacion/README.md

 * Interface Iaccelerate.java It is the representation of the spacecraft speed increase method when taking off.

-*Interface Iamortizer.java It is the representation of the method of braking or deceleration of the spacecraft when landing.
+* Interface Iamortizer.java It is the representation of the method of braking or deceleration of the spacecraft when landing.

-*interface Ifuel.java It is the representation of the fuel method used by the spacecraft.
+* Interface Ifuel.java It is the representation of the fuel method used by the spacecraft.

-*MannedSpacerasft.java class It is the representation of the object or mold of what would be a manned spacecraft and all its most relevant characteristics.
+* MannedSpacerasft.java class It is the representation of the object or mold of what would be a manned spacecraft and all its most relevant characteristics.

-*UnmannedSpacerasft.java class It is the representation of the object of what would be an unmanned spacecraft such as beacons or satellites with the objective of exploring other planets.
+* UnmannedSpacerasft.java class It is the representation of the object of what would be an unmanned spacecraft such as beacons or satellites with the objective of exploring other planets.

-*ShuttleVehicles.java Class It is the representation of the shuttle ship, these are the ships that are in charge of launching manned or unmanned spacecraft into outer space.
+* ShuttleVehicles.java Class It is the representation of the shuttle ship, these are the ships that are in charge of launching manned or unmanned spacecraft into outer space.

 Note: it is still missing to provide the ships with more functionalities such as being able to allow to select to which planets you want to perform an exploration in the spacecraft.